digitranslab/jumpstart/docs/versioned_docs/version-2.8.0/marketplace/plugins/openai.md

 title: OpenAI
 ---

-ToolJet can connect to OpenAI and utilize two main services: Completions and Chat.
-With OpenAI's Completions service, ToolJet can generate text automatically based on an initial prompt or context.
+JumpStart can connect to OpenAI and utilize two main services: Completions and Chat.
+With OpenAI's Completions service, JumpStart can generate text automatically based on an initial prompt or context.
 The Chat service allows users to interact with a chatbot powered by OpenAI's language model.
-In addition, ToolJet can also leverage the GPT-3 Turbo service from OpenAI, which provides faster and more responsive completions.
+In addition, JumpStart can also leverage the GPT-3 Turbo service from OpenAI, which provides faster and more responsive completions.

 <div style={{textAlign: 'center'}}>